Skip to main content

 Ducted vs Split Systems: Which Is Right For You?

-Are you feeling overwhelmed by the multitude of air conditioning options available?
-It’s a common dilemma.
-As temperatures change and you seek comfort in your home, choosing the right air conditioning system can be a daunting task.
-You might be wondering, “Should I go for a ducted system or a split system?”
-Each option has its own advantages and drawbacks.
-So, it is crucial to know which system fits your needs best.
+Feeling confused by the wide range of air conditioning options available?
+You’re not alone.
+As the seasons change and comfort in your home becomes a priority, selecting the right air conditioning system can feel overwhelming.
+You might be asking yourself, “Should I opt for a ducted system or a split system?”
+Each has its own benefits and limitations, so understanding which one suits your needs is essential.

-As experts in HVAC systems, we understand the importance of making an informed decision.
-This article compares ducted and split systems.
-It will help you make the best choice for your home, budget, and comfort.
+We are experts in HVAC solutions at Lenergy, and we understand how crucial it is to make an informed decision.
+This guide compares ducted and split systems to help you determine the best fit for your home, budget, and comfort needs.

 What is a Ducted Air Conditioning System?

-A ducted air conditioning system is a comprehensive heating and cooling solution designed to provide consistent temperature control throughout your entire home.
-This system uses a central unit that is typically installed outside your house.
-The air generated by this unit is distributed through a network of ducts, which are hidden in the ceiling or walls, and released into different rooms via vents.
+A ducted air conditioning system offers a comprehensive solution for heating and cooling your entire home.
+It features a central unit usually positioned outside your property.
+This unit distributes cooled or heated air through a network of hidden ducts installed in your ceilings or walls, releasing air into each room via strategically placed vents.

 What is a Split System Air Conditioner?